Hut Tax War of 1898: Mende revolt

-Occurring concurrently with the rebellion in the north, another uprising broke out, led by disaffected Mende chiefs and warriors from the Sierra Leonean hinterland (joined by a small number of Sherbro) who also opposed the hut tax.
-The rebels attacked colonial officials and Creole merchants, killing between 300 and 500 over the course of the rebellion.
-Cardew responded to the rebellion by dispatching a military force under Lieutenant-Colonel J. W. A. Marshall's command to attack the rebels, which managed to defeat most of them after numerous small-scale skirmishes.
+The other rebellion was in the southeast, led by Mende chiefs including Momoh Jah, and warriors from the Sierra Leonean hinterland (joined by a small number of Sherbro) who also opposed the hut tax.
+The rebels attacked colonial officials and Creole merchants, with almost all "outsiders" (including European and Creole) seized and summarily executed, causing between 300 and 500 deaths.
+Although more fearsome than Bai Bureh's rising, it was amorphous, lacked a definite strategy.
+Cardew responded to the rebellion by dispatching a military force under Lieutenant-Colonel J. W. A. Marshall's command, which managed to defeat most of the rebeles within two months after numerous small-scale skirmishes.
 Most of the ninety-six rebels executed by hanging for murder nine months after the rebellion were Mende.

 Aftermath

 For the British, the rebellion had been one of their larger colonial campaigns in West Africa during the Victorian era.
 Apart from support units and a 280-man strong naval brigade, British colonial forces consisted of detachments from the West India Regiments, the newly-formed West Africa Regiment, the Sierra Leone Frontier Police and local African levies.
 These forces combined suffered 67 killed and 184 wounded during the rebellion, in addition to the deaths of 90 African porters and an unknown number of casualties among the levies (which were not recorded).
 The defeat in the Hut Tax War ended large-scale organised armed opposition to colonialism in Sierra Leone.
 But resistance and opposition took other forms, particularly intermittent, wide-scale rioting and chaotic labour disturbances.
 Riots in 1955 and 1956 involved "many tens of thousands" of natives in the protectorate.